TariqAHassan/BioVida/docs/GettingStarted.rst

 This library is primarily intended to collect, integrate and automatically clean biomedical data stored in public online databases.
-This makes it is a nascent effort in using software in conjunction with machine learning to automatically construct novel data sets which *appear* to have been created by hand.
-It is hoped that this will catalyze new understanding by transforming large repositories of messy data into clean datasets easily amenable to data analysis.
+This makes it is a nascent effort in using software in conjunction with machine learning to automatically construct novel datasets.
+It is hoped that this will catalyze new insights and understanding by transforming large repositories of messy data into clean datasets easily amenable to data analysis.

-BioVida aims to curate a broad range of biomedical information, including diagnostic and genomic data.
-A particular focus however is placed on image data as historically this has been a highly intransigent problem.
-Excitingly, with recent advances in so-called 'deep' learning and convolutional neural networks, this problem is quickly becoming tractable.
-This library makes extensive use of these advances, with these tools and other operating seamlessly *behind the scenes* to help process harvested data.
+BioVida aims to curate a broad range of biomedical information.
+In areas such as diagnostic and genomic data, this involves drawing on the work of others, such as the impressive work by the DisGeNET team.
+In the case of image data however, BioVida performs the 'heavy lifting' of preparing data from online sources, such as the National Institutes of Health's Open-i image database.
+Some of this work is automated using recent advances from the world of machine learning, such as convolutional neural networks.

 The guide below provides a brief introduction to getting started with BioVida.